St. Thomas US Virgin Islands is an Unincorporated U.S. Territory.

-Located east of Puerto Rico in the Eastern Caribbean See.
+Saint Thomas is located east of Puerto Rico in the Eastern Caribbean See.
 View Map

-Famous for its international yacht club, duty free shopping, swimming with turtles, scuba diving and vast variety of boating/snorkling options.
+St. Thomas US Virgin Islands is famous for its international yacht club, duty free shopping, swimming with turtles, scuba diving and vast variety of boating/snorkling options.

 If you're planning to visit St. Thomas as a group or big family, Premier Destination Services will arrange everything from transport, accommodation to tours.
 And if you're coming by boat Virgin Port Services will facilitate your visit.